-- Service pressures As with all Councils, Birmingham City Council is seeing increased demand for services, particularly among children, as well as continued strong demand for homelessness support. - Inflation This was increasing during 2022/23.
-Inflation reached a high of 11.1% in October 2022 before starting to drop.
-Therefore, inflationary pressures remain for the Council.
-The Consumer Prices Index was projected to return to close to the government's 2% target for the quarter to June 2024, before increasing slightly in the quarters to September and December 2024.
-It is forecast to be 2.4% for the 2025/26 financial year, although in April 2025 it stood at 3.5%.

-- Uncertain central government funding Councils have been subject to single year settlements for a number of years.
-The latest December 2024 Local Government Finance Settlement has provided clarity for the 2025/26 financial year only, with no information on the financial settlement for future years.
+- Service pressures As with all Councils, Birmingham City Council is seeing increased demand for services, particularly among children, as well as continued strong demand for homelessness support. - Inflation The Bank of England's forecasts show that, whilst inflation has been nearing the 2% target since the middle of 2024, it is expected to rise temporarily to 3.7% during 2025/26, before subsequently falling back to 2%.
+However, it is worth noting that prices are still increasing but the rate at which they are increasing is falling, from a high of 11.1% in October 2022.
+Therefore, inflationary pressures remain for the Council, particularly in relation to energy costs. - Uncertain central government funding The December 2024 Local Government Finance Settlement has provided clarity for the 2025/26 financial year only, with no information on the financial settlement for future years.
 In addition, it is hard to predict what the new government's policy will be on Council Tax and Business Rates increases.
 Cabinet will be advised accordingly as soon as any announcements are made by the new government. - The Council declared a 'Cost of Living Emergency' in September 2022, and we are working hard with a wide range of partners across the City to support families, households and businesses struggling to make ends meet.